McComb, Mississippi: 20th century

 After whites severely beat several staff members, staff members being jailed for their involvement with the walkout, and receiving backlash from the community for putting students on the "frontlines", SNCC pulled out of the region in early 1962.
 They moved north in Mississippi to work in slightly less dangerous conditions.

 In 1964, civil rights activists began the Mississippi Project and what would be called Freedom Summer, with teams returning to southwest Mississippi.
 They sang, "We'll Never Turn Back."
 SNCC members of the Council of Federated Organizations (COFO) returned to McComb in mid-July 1964 to work on voter registration.
 From late August 1964 through September, after passage of the Civil Rights Act of 1964, McComb was the site of eleven bombings directed against African Americans.
 Malcolm Boyd took part of COFO's Freedom House as a member of a clerical delegation to assist African-American voter registration.

 The following summer, Congress passed the Voting Rights Act of 1965 authorizing federal oversight and enforcement to enable blacks to register and vote again in the South.
 In Mississippi, most blacks had been disenfranchised since 1890.
 Even with enforcement, it took time to overcome local white resistance to black voting.

+On January 10, 1975, during the Great Storm of 1975, an F4 tornado caused major damage to 38 blocks in the city, severely damaging or destroying many homes, businesses, vehicles, and trees within the town and surrounding areas along the tornado's track.
+The tornado killed 9 people and injured 210 others along its 56.5 mi path.